Safeguarding Adults At-risk: Advocating for Their Protection

 3. Equality Act 2010:

 This act prohibits discrimination on the grounds of disability, age, or other protected characteristics.
-It ensures that vulnerable adults are protected from unfair treatment and have equal access to services, employment, and opportunities.
+It ensures that At-risk adults are protected from unfair treatment and have equal access to services, employment, and opportunities.

 • If the person is in immediate danger, contact emergency services on 999.